 Nate Johnson, PhD – Principal

-Nate Johnson consults on higher education policy, funding, and student success issues.
-He has worked in education policy, plan and institutional research at the national, state, and institutional levels.
+Nate Johnson consults on higher education policy, affordability, finance, and student success issues.
+He has worked in postsecondary policy, planning and institutional research at the national, state, and institutional levels.
 He served for five years as executive director of planning and analysis for the State University System of Florida in the office of the chancellor.
 During that time, he facilitated the first statewide strategic plan for the Board of Governors after it was created in the Florida Constitution in 2003.
 He has also served as associate director of institutional research at the University of Florida, and as a policy analyst in Florida’s nationally respected Office of Articulation, where he helped develop policies related to inter-sector transfer, high school graduation standards, and college admissions.

 Takeshi Yanagiura, MA – Director of Research